400-Mile Sale: History

 The 400 Mile Sale was founded in 2004 by Debbie Spencer whose goal was to bring awareness of antique and curiosity shops along the route.
 Leadership was passed to Judy Spencer in 2019.
 Tara Hall became the Director of the 400 Mile Sale in March 2022.
 The event took place every year since its inaugural sale, although in 2020, it was rescheduled to October 2–4 due to the COVID-19 pandemic.

 Counties along the route have always been the primary sponsors of the sale.
 The sponsors of the 2022 yard sale were Kentucky Lake/Marshall County Tourism, Cadiz/Trigg County Tourism, Visit Hopkinsville, City of Elkton, Logan County Tourism and Chamber of Commerce, the City of Auburn, Edmonton-Metcalfe Chamber of Commerce, Taylor County Tourism, Visit Lebanon, Perryville Main Street Association, Visit Harrodsburg, and Visit Jessamine.
 In 2023, the yard sales in Perryville will be sponsored by Perryville Outlet Furniture, the sale's first business sponsor.

 Further information

-400mile.com is your Treasure Map

-In 2022, 400mile.com was revamped to include the popular Map My Route feature.
-Sellers and multisites register their sales and you can find each one plotted on Map My Route.
-The map can be sorted by day of sale, regional shopping, and by item types.